 The second point that needs to be kept in mind is that, at the current stage in history, the Deen of Allah (SWT) is not ascendant.
-That is to say, Islam is not operative at the level of state and government; it is, in the words of a Prophetic hadith, in the period of "alien strangeness."
-Referring to his own Prophetic mission and projecting into the future, the Prophet Muhammad (SAW)

-has said: "Islam came into the world as a stranger, and it will once again become a stranger.
+Although Islam is not in the period of monarchical dominion either, it is, in the words of a Prophetic hadith, in the period of "alien strangeness."
+Referring to his own Prophetic mission and projecting into the future, the Prophet Muhammad (SAW) has said: "Islam came into the world as a stranger, and it will once again become a stranger.
 Therefore, give glad tidings to the strangers."
-When the Prophet (SAW) began his mission the concept of Tauheed had become so corrupt and distorted that its proper exposition sounded bizarre, not just to the pagan Arabs but also to the self-proclaimed adherents of monotheism - the Jews and the Christians.
-After this initial period of strangeness, Islam was established and the noble principle of Taulued reigned supreme, but eventually the principle of entropy set in and the period of decline began.
-Consequently, at the current juncture in history the proper exposition of Taulued sounds strange and bizarre even to the ears of the vast majority of Muslims - and Islam has once again become something alien and estranged.
-Therefore, it is logical and sensible that once again the struggle to establish the Deen of Allah (SWT) becomes the main focus of the Muslim, not only as a religious obligation but also as a means of combating the unruly / wayward demands of the nafs.
+When the Prophet (SAW) began his mission the concept of Tauheed had become so corrupt and diluted that its proper exposition sounded bizarre, not just to the pagan Arabs but also to the self-proclaimed adherents of monotheism - the Jews and the Christians.
+After this initial period of strangeness, Islam was established and the noble principle of Tauheed reigned supreme, but eventually the principle of entropy set in and the period of decline began.
+Consequently, at the current juncture in history the proper exposition of Tauheed sounds strange and bizarre even to the ears of the vast majority of Muslims - and Islam has once again become something alien.
+Therefore, it is logical and sensible that once again the struggle to establish the Deen of Allah (SWT) becomes the main focus of the Muslim, not only as a religious obligation but also as a means of combating the demands of the nafs.